Italy allows 10 migrants to leave German Sea-Watch ship | DW | 16.06.2019

 The boat is currently waiting at sea near Lampedusa.

-Several German cities had offered on Friday to take in the migrants, but it is the federal government that decides such matters.
+On Friday, several German cities had offered to take in the migrants, but it is the federal government that decides such matters.

 Salvini signs decree banning ship